isabella232/pmp-support-site/docs/users/040_terminology.md

 ## Documents

 **Every** piece of data in the PMP is referred to as a Document.
-These are generally broken down into as small of components as possible.
+These are generally broken down into the smallest possible components.
 A piece of audio is a Document.
 An image is a Document.
 The HTML providing the context for those images and audio is a Document.

-Documents contain text attributes, and links to other resources on the internet.
-Documents **do not** store any binary media assets - photos, audio and video files are all stored elsewhere.
+Documents contain text attributes and links to other resources on the internet.
+Documents **do not** store any binary media assets -- photos, audio and video files are all stored elsewhere.
 The PMP Documents simply point to the URLs where those assets are stored.

-### GUIDs
+## GUIDs

 Documents are identified via a **GUID** (a globally unique identifier).
 The GUID for [PRI's The World](https://support.pmp.io/search?text=guid%3A4d3a942d-91c0-46a5-86df-9338f88c8487) is `4d3a942d-91c0-46a5-86df-9338f88c8487`.
 And the GUID for the NPR story [Yoink!
 Dad Nabs Foul Ball While Holding Baby At Cubs Game](http://www.npr.org/sections/thetwo-way/2015/06/24/417116256/yoink-dad-nabs-foul-ball-while-holding-baby-at-cubs-game?ft=nprml&f=417116256) is `57769e4d-6449-4131-b581-fde4c53cb92c`.

 You'll often need to find the GUID for a Document in order to use it in your application.
-The PMP Support Searcher provides an easy way to find and copy a GUID - just hover over the numbers/letters in the lower-right corner of any search result.
+The [PMP Support Searcher](https://support.pmp.io/) provides an easy way to find and copy a GUID -- just hover over the numbers/letters in the lower-right corner of any search result.

-### Tags

-Free-form attributes of a Document in the PMP.
-They are human readable, and describe the Document itself -- not metadata about the Document.
-Content creators can assign any tags that they'd like for their content.
-Examples: Stories tagged with ["movie"](https://support.pmp.io/search?advanced=1&tag=Movie&profile=story) and Stories tagged with ["money"](https://support.pmp.io/search?advanced=1&tag=Money&profile=story).
-Sadly, there are no Stories currently tagged with his majesty [Buck Showalter](https://support.pmp.io/search?advanced=1&tag=Buck%20Showalter&profile=story).

-## Collections

-We use the term Collection to refer to the relationship between Documents in the PMP.
-And (you'll want to remember this one) **every** Document in the PMP is a potential Collection of other Documents.
-A Story like [How do you explain the leap second to a 6-year-old?](https://support.pmp.io/search?advanced=1&guid=fb5ef942-1e1e-4ef0-a188-e188c1ad199f) is a Collection of Audio and Images.
-A Series like [State of the Re:Union Fall 2010 Season](https://support.pmp.io/search?advanced=1&guid=fc55819c-cddc-4b1a-adf8-590b78150cdf) is a Collection of Stories produced during that 2010 season.
-And a Topic like [Money](https://support.pmp.io/search?advanced=1&guid=4d0acb4c-7057-4771-987d-97fc21ad0bcc) is a Collection of Stories related to finances and banking.

-As opposed to a text search, searching by one of these PMP Collections will return only Documents specifically assigned to the GUID of that Collection.

 ## Profiles